Nikon F-501: Features

 The F-501 is one of only three cameras, the others being the F3-AF and the F4, which can autofocus with the two AF-NIKKOR lenses introduced for the F3-AF, the 80 mm 1:2.8 and the 200 mm 1:3.5.
-Unlike other AF-NIKKOR lenses use a focus motor in the lens, rather than a mechanical coupling from a motor in the camera.
+Unlike other lenses, AF-NIKKOR lenses use a focus motor in the lens, rather than a mechanical coupling from a motor in the camera.
 AF-I, AF-S and AF-P Nikkor lenses also use a focus motor in the lens, but are not compatible with the short-lived system introduced with the F3-AF.

 The F-501 can be set for auto exposure, "hi-speed" auto exposure, "dual" auto-exposure (with AI-S type lenses) which switches between regular auto exposure and hi-speed autoexposure based on the lens attached, aperture priority, or full manual exposure modes, which allow the user to set both the aperture and shutter speeds.
 The shutter speed and auto-exposure modes are set by the use of a dial on the top of the camera, while the aperture ring on the lens is used for aperture control.
 The "hi-speed" auto-exposure tends to favor higher shutter speeds and wider aperture settings than the "normal" auto exposure mode, while the "dual" mode offers "normal" auto-exposure with lenses at focal lengths less than 135 mm and "hi-speed" auto-exposure if a lens is longer than 135 mm.

 The F-501 supports TTL flash exposures with a wide range of Nikon flashes.
 The Nikon SB-20 flash was especially designed for this camera.